Skip links

 Employers with Ten or Fewer Employees

-Small enterprises with ten or fewer employees are exempt from OSHA regulations.
+Small enterprises with ten or fewer employees are exempt from OSHA record-keeping requirements.
 They can follow other larger organizations’ extensive record-keeping requirements.
 They only need to keep injury and illness records if OSHA asks explicitly for this data to be provided.
 These enterprises have to notify OSHA of any injuries or deaths that may have occurred at their premises.

 However, exemptions to OSHA regulations do not apply to Covid-19 cases.
-Therefore, all employers, big or small, must report confirmed Covid cases among their workforce to OSHA.
+Therefore, all employers, big or small, must report confirmed COVID cases among their workforce to OSHA.
 The guidelines for reporting such cases are:

 Industries Regulated by the Federal or State Governments